 Visit several communities in the Galapagos Archipelago to explore the natural environment through snorkeling, hiking, and local tours.
 Work with local organizations to share information about environmental issues impacting the local area.

-Train all participants to be 5 Gyres Ambassadors and stewards of our ocean through lectures and daily activities.
+Train all participants to be 5 Gyres Ambassadors and stewards of our ocean through lectures, discussions and workshops.

 Learn about local solutions and efforts to address plastic pollution from environmental group representatives on both legs of the Expeditions.